 The Pro membership for Codecademy is $19.99/month when on a 12 month subscription, $29.99/month when on a 6 month subscription, and $39.99/month when paying month-to-month.

 Codecademy has been around since 2011 and has had 45 million users participate in their courses.
 Reviews online are mixed about the quality, though.
 Some users enjoy the courses and the hands-on experiences and “learn-by-doing” methodology.
 In addition, most agree that the free content is helpful, most of the time, but the paid content is not worth it.

 There are also a lot of reviews from students who feel that the courses are not well put together.
 They cite errors in the curriculum and note that they feel like it doesn’t return to the same topics enough, making it difficult for students to remember each lesson.

 There have also been a fair number of administrative complaints made about Codecademy, in which students signed up for a free trial but their credit card was charged or they attempted to cancel before the next month’s charge and could not.
 They were also frustrated by the lack of customer support help.

 As an educational program, there are a fair number of alternatives to Codecademy.

 - You can check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

-- Similarly, Coursera and Pluralsight are popular online education tools with thousands of classes.
+- Similarly, Coursera, Treehouse, and Pluralsight are popular online education tools with thousands of classes.

 - One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.